ethanbegalka/EthanBegalka/README.md

 # Hello, I'm Ethan Begalka! 👋

-Welcome to my GitHub profile!
 I'm a passionate developer with a particular interest in DevOps, Security Engineering, and Cloud Engineering.
 Here, you'll find my portfolio of projects, certifications, and latest blog posts.

 ## 🏆 Certifications
 Here are some of the certifications I've earned: